wighawag/hardhat-deploy/README.md

 }
 ```

-The `deploy` folder is expected to contains the deploy script that are executed upon invocation of `hardhat deploy` or `hardhat node`.
+The `deploy` folder is expected to contain the deploy scripts that are executed upon invocation of `hardhat deploy` or `hardhat node`.
 It can also be an array of folder path.

-The `deployments` folder will contains the resulting deployments (contract addresses along their abi, bytecode, metadata...).
+The `deployments` folder will contain the resulting deployments (contract addresses along their abi, bytecode, metadata...).
 One folder per network and one file per contract.

-The `imports` folder is expected to contains artifacts that were pre-compiled.
+The `imports` folder is expected to contain artifacts that were pre-compiled.
 Useful if you want to upgrade to a new solidity version but want to keep using previously compiled contracts.
 The artifact is the same format as normal hardhat artifact, so you can easily copy them over, before switching to a new compiler version.

 > This is less useful now that hardhat support multiple solidity compiler at once.